 Using a password manager such as LastPass can help in a disaster situation.

-You keep information in your Lastpass vault up-to-date simply by using it.
-You can even add secure notes to Lastpass for items that aren’t covered by its online database.
+You keep information in your LastPass vault up-to-date simply by using it.
+You can even add secure notes to LastPass for items that aren’t covered by its online database.

 That’s it.
-When disaster strikes, your trusted contact has access to any of your online accounts maintained in Lastpass.
+When disaster strikes, your trusted contact has access to any of your online accounts maintained in LastPass.

 Another approach: explicit encryption

-In the past, my approach to disaster access used explicit encryption in the form of a TrueCrypt volume I used every day.
+I now rely on LastPass, as above, but in the past, my approach to disaster access used explicit encryption in the form of a TrueCrypt volume I used every day.

 Anything important was stored inside the encrypted container.
 Once again, simply mounting and using it — which was a side effect of simply using the computer — naturally kept the contents up to date.

 All I needed to share with my trusted friend was the location of the container and the passphrase to open it up.
 Once inside, everything was there, including files containing additional instructions.
-And once again, should trust be lost … simply change the passphrase.
+And once again, should trust be lost, simply change the passphrase.

 There are a variety of encryption tools that work well in this scenario, including TrueCrypt, VeraCrypt, AxCrypt, BoxCryptor, and others.